evkx/evkx.github.io/content/technology/battery/charging/_index.md

 {{<evkxdisplayaddarticle />}}

-### Charging Performance
+## Charging Performance

 The charging performance varies significantly between EVs.
 Several factors affect the charging speed of EVs:

 {{< sitefiguresized thumb="technology/battery/charging/charging_1_st.jpg" width="1920" height="1080" title="Kia EV6 GT charging at Ionity" >}}

-#### Pack Configuration
+### Pack Configuration

 The pack configuration can affect the charging speed.
 A configuration that gives low voltage can cause you to hit external limits on charging current.
 For example, a 50KW DC CCS charger has a maximum current of 125A.
 To get 50KW from 125A, you need a minimum of 400 volts.
 The maximum current limit would restrict a 300-volt pack to 37.5KW charging speed (300*125).

-It is the same with CCS HPC Chargers since they are limited to 500 amperes.
+It is the same with CCS HPC Chargers since most are limited to 500 amperes.
 400 volts on 500 amperes is a max of 200KW.
 The charging speed on a 300-volt battery pack would be limited to 150KW.

-Volvo and Polestar claim their upcoming EVs with 400-volt packs would get 250KW charging.
-However, how they would manage that with the current CCS standard limits is unclear.
+Volvo EX90, Polestar 3 and Nio EL8 is all models claimed to be charging at 250kW with 400 Volt architecture.
+Do do this, they need to use chargers that is not limited to 500 Volts

-##### 800-Volt EVs on 400-Volt Chargers
+#### 800-Volt EVs on 400-Volt Chargers

 With newer cars using 800-volt battery packs, there is an additional problem with many high-speed chargers being limited to 400-500-volt charging.
 If you have an 800-volt EV that needs to convert the voltage from the charger to the battery pack voltage, this will limit the maximum charging speed.
 Tesla Superchargers, the world's largest charging network, are limited to 500 volts, and all 800-volt cars using this network are limited in charging speed.

 There are different techniques used for this:

-###### Inverter
+##### Inverter

 The most common technique is using an inverter.
 Here, the EV has an inverter that can convert the voltage to match the battery voltage.
 This inverter typically has a limitation much lower than the maximum charging speed of 800 volts.
 An example is the Hyundai E-GMP platform, which limits the speed to 100KW using the inverter while charging at 250KW at 800 volts.
 Another example is the Porsche Taycan, which is limited to around 50KW at Superchargers with the standard inverter.

-###### Bank Charging
+##### Bank Charging

 This technique splits the battery pack into two 400-volt packs while charging at 800-volt chargers.
 The new Porsche Macan and Audi Q6 e-tron use this technique and can charge up to 135KW on 400 volts (270KW on 800 volts).
 Another example is the Tesla Cybertruck, which can charge up to 230KW at 500-volt Superchargers.

 {{< sitefiguresized thumb="technology/battery/charging/bankcharging_1_st.jpg" width="3000" height="1852" title="Audi Q6 e-tron bank charging" >}}

-#### Temperature
+### Temperature

 The battery temperature can significantly affect the charging speed.
 For example, the BMS can reduce the charging speed by more than 50% in cold weather.